Ease of Use

 Coils are placed low, which is good, but coil holes are large

 The holes where the coils come out for the double coil atomizer are large.
 You cannot tell right away, but there has to be some wax seeping in there.
-The only way there would not be is if there is the glue we cannot see initially as we found in the KandyPens Elite.
+The only way there would not be is if there is glue we cannot see initially like we found in the KandyPens Elite.
 The coil holes could have been made much smaller.
 Better yet, how about a coilless atomizer?
 It is 2018.

 Battery Life was pretty good

 I went through a gram at least before charging it.
 The DaBox is 1500maH, but it does not last as long as you would normally expect 1500maH to last because of the constant output at 40W.
-The vape pen charges by way of a micro USB.
+The vape pen charges by way of micro USB.
 Convenient since almost all pre-2018 Android phones use the same cable type.

 DaBox is easily portable, but not discreet